-Our operations are designed to help our franchisees, improve RevPAR and lower operating and development costs, as these are the measures of performance that most directly impact franchisee profitability.
-We believe that by helping our franchisees become more profitable we will enhance our ability to both retain our existing franchisees and attract new franchisees.
+Our operations are designed to help our franchisees improve RevPAR and lower their operating and development costs, as these are the measures of performance that most directly impact franchisee profitability.
+Our focus is to not only increase the number of reservations delivered to our franchisees but also to increase the percentage of guest reservations processed through our proprietary channels.
+We believe that our proprietary channels, which include our loyalty program, propriety internet sites (including mobile and tablet applications), global sales programs and interfaces with global distribution systems, deliver guests to our hotels at the lowest cost and the highest average daily rates.
+We believe that by helping our franchisees become more profitable we will enhance our ability to both retain our existing franchisees, attract new franchisees, and improve the pricing of our franchise agreements.
 The key aspects of our franchise operations are:

 Brand Name Marketing and Advertising.
-Our hotels are typically located in areas conveniently accessible to business and leisure travelers and therefore approximately 57% of our hotel room nights are sold to guests who either walk-in or contact the hotel directly.
+Our hotels are typically located in areas conveniently accessible to business and leisure travelers and therefore a significant portion of our hotel room nights are sold to guests who either walk-in or contact the hotel directly.
 As a result, we believe that brand name recognition and the strength of the brand reputation are important factors in influencing business and leisure traveler hotel accommodation choices.